 - who’s important in the life of your child – for example, the people in your child’s family of origin and your chosen family, siblings, co-parents and other people in your child’s support network

 - how you want NDIS providers and workers to acknowledge and communicate with you, your child and your child’s family and support network – for example, the pronouns and names that your child uses for the special people in their life.

 It’s also important to agree within your family about what to share and how to share it.
 If agreeing about these things is difficult for your family, you might be able to get support from friends, other LGBTQ+ families, professionals like counsellors and psychologists, and helplines.

 If you need support to talk about your family with your child’s NDIS providers and workers, you can take someone with you – for example, a family member, friend or advocate.

-Partnerships with professionals can take time and a lot of open, two-way communication to develop.
+Partnerships with professionals can take time and a lot of open, mutual communication to develop.
 If you get new support workers, you’ll probably have to tell your story again.
 This can be an opportunity to highlight what’s important to your child and family and to benefit from the fresh perspectives a new worker can bring.

 Helping your child communicate about their LGBTQ+ family